 Shoe & Laundry Bags

-Give your suitcase a break by storing your shoes and used laundry in nifty organizer bags.
+Give your suitcase a break by storing your shoes and used laundry in nifty organizer bags or packing boxes.
 You’ll be happy to pack your shoes without making a mess, especially if you’re hiking or walking through rural areas.

 Leak-Proof Toiletry Bags

 Take the creature comforts of home wherever you go with a set of leak-proof, TSA-approved travel bottles.
 It beats having to toss out your favorite products at the airport or clean up a spilled sunscreen bottle in your suitcase.

 You encounter a lot of noise when traveling—airplane engines, rattling trains, and buses.
 Whether you want to listen to music, watch movies, or just take a nap, a pair of noise-canceling headphones can make for a more peaceful, restful journey.

 Say goodbye to a sore neck after long red-eye flights and overnight train travel.
 Go with a traditional travel pillow, or try a fleece one that supports your neck, an inflatable one, or whatever you fancy.
 If it folds up easily for packing and supports your head and neck - you can't go wrong.

 Need to stay hydrated, but don’t want to lug around a big water bottle?
 Choose eco-friendly, BPA-free bottles that collapse down to just over an inch, so they fit easily in your pocket or bag.
 When you’re ready for a refill, simply pop it open, fill it up, and quench your thirst.